Forget the Guesswork

 Estimate how much fertilizer you'll need for your lawn project with our Fertilizer Calculator.

 A well-manicured lawn is one of the first things people notice about your house.
-Learn how to properly seed your lawn to achieve a yard you can be proud of, whether you're starting from scratch or fixing up an existing lawn.
+Proper seeding can help you achieve a yard you can be proud of, whether you're starting from scratch or fixing up an existing lawn.

 Before seeding, first identify the type of turf currently growing in your lawn.
 If starting from scratch, select a turf type suited to grow in your region, and remember the specific requirements of your yard.

-Grass seed labels help to determine characteristics, such as amount of daylight, hardiness and moisture requirements.
-Turfgrasses are defined as either cool-season grasses or warm-season grasses.
-In general, the type of lawn is determined by where you live.
+Grass seed labels help you determine characteristics of the grass, such as amount of daylight, hardiness and moisture requirements.
+Turfgrasses are either cool-season grasses or warm-season grasses.
+In general, where you live determines your lawn type.

 On the map, cool-season grasses are suited for areas shaded in light blue.
-Warm- season grasses grow well in the areas shaded in pink.
-In the transition zone (blue on the map), mixtures or blends of warm- and cool-season grasses are sometimes required.
+Warm-season grasses grow well in the areas shaded in pink.
+In the transition zone (darker blue on the map), mixtures or blends of warm- and cool-season grasses are sometimes required.
 Normally the transition zone has more success with the cool-season grasses over the warm-season varieties.
-Additional factors, such as altitude, the amount of sun or shade, the amount of foot traffic and availability of water, may affect the success of a turfgrass variety.
+Additional factors, such as altitude, the amount of sun or shade, the amount of foot traffic and the availability of water may affect the success of a turfgrass variety.

 Characteristics of Common Turfgrasses: